“The more that you read, the more things that you’ll know.

 We provide workshops in Reception and Y1 to support parents and provide them with information and activities to help their child at home.
 Year one pupils are formally assessed by an unseen government test and results are reported to parents.
 It is a decoding test using ‘real and non-real’ words.

 In Reception and Key Stage One (Years 1 and 2) children will learn to read and spell simple words using phonics, by breaking down or building up words using the sounds that letters make.
 We teach a high quality, daily, discrete phonics session from Reception to Year 2, and where it is needed in other year groups.
 Primarily, we follow the ‘Letters and Sounds’ scheme and we make the learning as multi-sensory as possible.
-We use a range of other resources to support learning in this area, such as 'Bug Club / Phonics Bug' ‘Phonics Play’ and 'Jolly Phonics'.

 This way of teaching phonics is sometimes referred to as Synthetic Phonics.
 Synthetic phonics is the breaking down of words into their separate sound components known as phonemes.
 Phonemes can consist of more than one letter for example ch, oo, er, igh etc.